Daviesss/davie-ridescan-integration/README.md

 representing one complete, uninterrupted execution of the warehouse perimeter inspection mission.

+## Calibration Dataset Location
+The complete 15-run calibration baseline dataset used for RideScan model calibration is included in this repository: davie-ridescan-integration/
+└── ridescan_ros2_bridge/
+    └── calibration_baseline/
+        ├── ridescan_ros2_20260610_084627_597749.csv
+        ├── ridescan_ros2_20260610_151713_192351.csv
+        ├── ...
+        └── run_15.csv
+These files represent the exact Mission Instances used to generate the RideScan baseline model described throughout this README.
+Each CSV corresponds to one complete execution of the Warehouse Perimeter Inspection mission under controlled conditions.

 ### What constitutes one clean run

 - Davie successfully navigates all 5 waypoints without aborting